boxedworks/ai-osrs-p/readme.md

+# Prompt rules
+All prompts submitted will be used.
+Submitted prompts are added to a pool and are chosen at random.
+After being chosen, it has a 50% chance to either be:
+- Kept in the pool (can be randomly selected again)
+- Removed from the pool (archived)

 # Prompt usage:
 Type "!prompt " followed by your description to create a prompt.
-Include characters and locations by including their names.
+Include characters and locations into a scene by including their names.

+Including only one character will add a random selection of other characters into the scene.
+Including more than one character will only have those selected characters in the scene.

 Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.